 Therefore, because Ministers are anxious to ensure that they have no responsibility for the often controversial decisions made by such bodies, but are sensitive to the criticism that those regulatory bodies might become over-powerful, they are sometimes created as non-ministerial government departments so that they are directly accountable to Parliament.
 (Click here if you want to understand the difference between the various bodies that together form the UK public sector.)
 Indeed, economic regulators are themselves regulated (if that is the right word) through being accountable to Parliament, and also accountable to the courts, the public and to Government.
 Remember, however, that being accountable means having to explain what you have done, and why.
 Being accountable does not mean that you can be told what to do by those to whom you account, other than as a result of changes in the law, or losing court cases.
 (Click here for a more detailed discussion of regulators' accountability.)

 But not all regulators are government departments.
-Bodies such as the Financial Services Authority, the Competition Commission and Ofcom are all outside central government, even though they have taken over many responsibilities which once fell to central government.
+Bodies such as the Financial Services Authority, the Competition and Markets Authority and Ofcom are all outside central government, even though they have taken over many responsibilities which once fell to central government.

 Those companies, such as the utilities, that have dedicated regulators are apt to wish that they were not regulated at all, or else regulated rather more lightly.
 But the alternatives are scarcely more attractive:-